Adv20202/PrimeSpecPCR/examples/Erwinia psidii/erwinia_readme.md

 3. Run each module in sequence:
    - In Module 1, select the five genes mentioned above
    - In Module 2, create at least 5 alignment groups
-   - In Module 3, use default amplicon size ranges (100-250 bp)
+   - In Module 3, use default amplicon size ranges
    - In Module 4, specify TaxID 69224 for specificity testing

 4. Review the HTML reports in the 4_ directory to identify the most specific primer sets for your application